nilearn/nilearn/doc/modules/reference.rst

 ===============================================
- Reference Documentation: All Nilearn Functions
+ Reference documentation: all nilearn functions
 ===============================================

 This is the class and function reference of nilearn.
 Please refer to